 When an individual enters on to a property, they typically have a reasonable expectation of safety.
 In other words, they should have no reasonable fear of being injured.
 What this means is that property owners, or non-owner residents, have an implied responsibility to ensure that their property is reasonably safe.
 What may be considered within reason, as far as safety is concerned, will be dependent upon the type of property.
-For instance, a person who enters a construction site should have a greater concern of being injured than a person who enters a residential premises, but both should have a reasonable expectation of safety.
+For instance, a person who enters a construction site should have a greater concern of being injured than a person who enters a residential premise, but both should have a reasonable expectation of safety.

 In essence, the property owner has a specific responsibility to ensure that their property is safe; however, the person who is visiting the property has a certain responsibility to not put themselves in harm’s way.

 Generally speaking, if a person is injured on a property other than their own, the owner of that property has a level of liability for the personal injury, unless the property owner can prove that the injury was sustained as the result of negligence on the part of the injured party.
 Assume you are the owner of a residential property and a courier slips on the oil-slick driveway and breaks their hip.
 You would be held liable for the accident, and you would be responsible for damages.
 However, if the courier was intoxicated at the time of the fall, they would be considered to be negligent, and the liability would shift to them.

 Premises Liability Laws Vary by State

 Each state in the U.S. establishes liability for the residents in that state; however, there are some key concepts that are applicable regardless of the state in which an incident occurs.
 For instance, you have a right to expect to be safe when you enter a retail store, and if you suffer a personal injury through a fall, or by another person, you would have a natural and legal recourse to seek compensation for damages, and in some instances, compensation for pain and suffering.